cmpitg/scripts/README.md

 * `9-term` - Runs Plan9port term program with `9`, in Rc shell.

+* `acme` - Runs Plan9port version of Acme with `9`, using Droid Sans Mono as font, opening `/m/Toolbox/acme-menu.txt`, in Rc shell.

 * `i3-exec-command` - Execute an i3 command in
   [i3 window manager](http://i3wm.org/), in SH.